Taxpayers may deduct a disaster loss for any loss sustained in California that is proclaimed by the Governor to be in a state of emergency.

 Executive and Advocate Services MS A381

-If we deny your request - You will receive a formal letter of denial explaining your right of appeal to the State Board of Equalization within:
+If we deny your request - You will receive a formal letter of denial explaining your right of appeal to the Office of Tax Appeals (OTA) within:

-- 30 days in the case of any unpaid interest, or
+- 30 days in the case of any unpaid interest.

 - 90 days in the case of any paid interest.

-For your appeal rights and actions, see FTB 5847l, Procedure for Appealing a Denial or Partial Denial of a Request for Abatement of Interest.
+For your appeal rights and actions, see FTB 5847I, Procedure for Appealing a Denial of a Request for Abatement of Interest.